Assessment of the efficiency of filtration and disinfection – the example of Lausanne, Switzerland

 Published in AQUA & GAS No. 7/8, 2021

-The water supplier Service de l'eau of the city of Lausanne, Switzerland, carried out flow cytometry measurements to assess the reduction of microorganisms in the various water treatment processes used at production sites.
+The water supplier Service de l'eau of Lausanne, Switzerland, carried out flow cytometry measurements to assess the reduction of microorganisms in the various water treatment processes used at production sites.

 The results obtained with an online flow cytometer were compared with those measured in the laboratory after sampling and showed the following results:

 Sand filtration does not lead to any significant sterilisation.
 Only the final chlorination of the water, before it is released into the supply network, significantly reduces the bacterial count.
-This disinfection step ensures a reduction in the number of intact cells by a factor of 100.
+This disinfection step reduces the number of intact cells by a factor of 100.

 The measurements also showed that ultrafiltration is effective as a means of disinfection.
 This filtration technique holds back the bacteria like a physical barrier.
 Reduction factors of 1000 to 10,000 are achieved in the total number of intact cells.